xraypy/feff85exafs/t/materials/README.md

    Ceria.prj.
 7. If fits to data are part of the test, there must be a file called `Ceria.py` containing python code defining the fit to the data.
-8. There must be a test in the `tests` folder called `test_Ceria.py`.
-   You should closely follow the examples already in the that folder.
+8. You must add `Ceria` to the folders tuple at the top of `tests/test_materials.py`.
 9. You should provide a `README.md` file with basic information in markdown format.
 Any other files, for instance images displayed in the `README.md` file can have any name (since they will not be used in testing)

+---

 ## Materials: